Marcellus (nephew of Augustus): Early life

 He was betrothed to Pompeia, the daughter of Sextus Pompey, in 39 BC at the peace of Misenum where Octavian and Sextus Pompey agreed to a truce.
 Marcellus never married Pompeia and she fled with her mother and father to Anatolia in 36 BC.

 Not much is known about his education except that he was taught philosophy by Nestor the Stoic alongside his cousin Tiberius who had moved into Octavia's house following the death of his father Tiberius Claudius Nero in 33 BC.
 He may also have received some education by Athenaeus Mechanicus, who was a Peripatetic philosopher.

 At the conclusion of the War of Actium, Antony was defeated by Octavian at the Battle of Actium in September 31 BC, for which Octavian was awarded a triple triumph.
 The triumph was held in Rome during which his chariot was preceded by Tiberius and Marcellus.
-Tiberius rode on the trace-horse to the left while Marcellus rode on the more honorable trace-horse to the right, though Tiberius led the older boys in the Lusus Troiae ("Trojan games") as part of the performances held at the Circus Maximus his half sister Cleopatra Selene II and her younger brother fruit of the relationship of his father Mark Antony with queen Cleopatra were held captive and had to dress up in a moon costume and golden chains.
+Tiberius rode on the trace-horse to the left while Marcellus rode on the more honorable trace-horse to the right, though Tiberius led the older boys in the Lusus Troiae ("Trojan games").
+As part of the performances held at the Circus Maximus Cleopatra Selene II and her younger brother, both fruit of the relationship of his father Mark Antony with queen Cleopatra, were held captive and had to dress up in a moon costume and golden chains.
 Octavian also had money distributed to the children of Rome in Marcellus' name.